NCIP/gdc-docs/docs/Encyclopedia/pages/Introduction+to+Annotations.md

 If an annotation appears, it appears under the authority of a certain component of TCGA.
 The authorizing group can be determined from the annotation classification.
-For example, Redactions and Notifications possess Program Office level authority; they are ‘official’, while Observations are notes from the user base and are ‘unofficial’”.
+For example, Redactions and Notifications possess Program Office level authority; they are 'official', while Observations are notes from the user base and are 'unofficial'".

 | **Annotation Classification** | **Annotation Category **                                                    | **Authority**   | **Admissible for Items**                 | **Usage notes**                                                                                                                                                      |
 |-------------------------------|-----------------------------------------------------------------------------|-----------------|------------------------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------|